The Department of Music offers enrichment programs for students and teachers each summer. Student camps this summer include:

 For more information about Classical Piano Camp, please contact co-directors Caroline Hixson or Sue Martin.

-Jazz Camp
+Jazz Camp 2023

 9 a.m.–5 p.m.

-Students entering grades 9-adult in Fall 2022
+Students entering 9th grade in Fall 2023 through adults.

 Webster University, well known for its innovative jazz studies program and the Jazz@Webster concert series, is hosting a summer jazz camp at its Webster Groves campus.
-Participants will study with some of our area’s best-known performers and educators in masterclasses, combo rehearsals, and improvisation classes.
+Participants will study with some of our area’s best-known performers and educators in master classes, combo rehearsals and improvisation classes.

-The camp is for beginning, intermediate, and advanced level jazz improvisers and instrumentalists.
+The camp is for beginning, intermediate and advanced level jazz improvisers and instrumentalists.
 Music reading skills are necessary for participation in classes and ensembles.

-When and Where: The camp begins at 9 a.m. on Monday, July 11 in the recital hall of the Thompson Music Building, 8282 Big Bend (at the southeast corner of Edgar Road and Big Bend Blvd.).
-The camp ends Friday, July 15.
-The Final Student Concert is at 7 p.m. on Friday, July 15 featuring Student Ensembles.
+When and Where: The camp begins at 9 a.m. on Monday, July 10 in the recital hall of the Thompson Music Building, 8282 Big Bend (at the southeast corner of Edgar Road and Big Bend Blvd.).
+The camp ends Friday, July 14.
+The Final Student Concert is at 7 p.m. on Friday, July 14 featuring Student Ensembles.

 Instruments: Please bring your instruments with you.
 If you will be playing drums, please bring your drum kit.
 Guitarists and bassists need to bring an amplifier.
 Storage will be provided.
 Unload all drum equipment and amplifiers at the side door of the west side of the Thompson Music Building.